 Plan on 1.5 – 2 hours to properly view the fort and museum.

 Kangra Fort is located in the town of Kangra, in the Kangra district of the Indian state of Himachal Pradesh.
 It is situated on top of a hill overlooking the Banganga and Majhi rivers, and is about 20 kilometers from the city of Dharamshala.

 How to Reach

-Bajreshwari Devi Temple, a popular pilgrimage site and considered one of the most renowned shrines of North India.
+Bajreshwari Devi Temple is a popular pilgrimage site and is considered one of the most renowned shrines in North India.